This evidence summary seeks to address the following question:

 According to the Centre for Research on Families and Relationships (2008), systemic barriers such as inappropriate housing and refuge options, ill-informed gatekeepers to services (particularly physicians and others in health services) and inadequately resourced aged and domestic abuse services all add to the enormous challenges faced by older women seeking safety.
-Policy makers are increasingly focusing on short-term, cost-effective and gender neutral solutions, which fail to address the underlying causes of domestic abuse (Ishkanian 2014).
+Policymakers are increasingly focusing on short-term, cost-effective and gender-neutral solutions, which fail to address the underlying causes of domestic abuse (Ishkanian 2014).
 Ishkanian (2014) states:

-[I]n the context of domestic violence, effective services aren't just about providing a bed for the night, but also supporting the recovery and empowerment of victims, investing in educational and prevention programmes as well as working with perpetrators of violence.
+[I]n the context of domestic violence, effective services aren't just about providing a bed for the night, but also supporting the recovery and empowerment of victims, investing in education and prevention programmes as well as working with perpetrators of violence.